Teva Pharmaceutical Industries (NYSE:TEVA) Issues FY22 Earnings Guidance

 Teva Pharmaceutical Industries (NYSE:TEVA – Get Rating) updated its FY22 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.40-2.60 for the period, compared to the consensus EPS estimate of $2.47.
 The company issued revenue guidance of $15.0-15.6 billion, compared to the consensus revenue estimate of $15.57 billion.

-Several equities research analysts recently issued reports on the company.
-Bank of America raised Teva Pharmaceutical Industries from an underperform rating to a neutral rating and set a $9.00 price objective for the company in a research note on Tuesday, May 17th.
-Piper Sandler lowered Teva Pharmaceutical Industries from a neutral rating to an underweight rating and dropped their target price for the stock from $11.00 to $7.00 in a research report on Wednesday, May 4th.
-StockNews.com raised Teva Pharmaceutical Industries from a hold rating to a buy rating in a research report on Friday, June 17th.
-Barclays raised Teva Pharmaceutical Industries from an equal weight rating to an overweight rating and upped their target price for the stock from $11.00 to $13.00 in a research report on Tuesday, April 5th.
-Finally, UBS Group started coverage on Teva Pharmaceutical Industries in a research report on Monday, June 13th.
-They issued a neutral rating and a $10.00 target price on the stock.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Teva Pharmaceutical Industries presently has an average rating of Hold and an average target price of $10.71.
+Several research firms have recently issued reports on TEVA.
+UBS Group began coverage on shares of Teva Pharmaceutical Industries in a report on Monday, June 13th.
+They set a neutral rating and a $10.00 price objective on the stock.
+Bank of America upgraded shares of Teva Pharmaceutical Industries from an underperform rating to a neutral rating and set a $9.00 price objective on the stock in a report on Tuesday, May 17th.
+Piper Sandler downgraded shares of Teva Pharmaceutical Industries from a neutral rating to an underweight rating and dropped their price objective for the stock from $11.00 to $7.00 in a report on Wednesday, May 4th.
+StockNews.com upgraded shares of Teva Pharmaceutical Industries from a hold rating to a buy rating in a report on Friday, June 17th.
+Finally, Barclays upgraded shares of Teva Pharmaceutical Industries from an equal weight rating to an overweight rating and boosted their price objective for the stock from $11.00 to $13.00 in a report on Tuesday, April 5th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $10.71.

 About Teva Pharmaceutical Industries